Eleven courses in computer science including:

 An introduction to deterministic operations research, including linear programming, sensitivity analysis, and duality.
 Special topics may include transportation and assignment problems, network models, integer programming, and game theory.

 Prerequisite: 262.
 This course is cross-listed as MATH 331.
-This course fulfills the QR graduation requirement.
 Offered in odd numbered fall semesters.

 332 Analysis of Algorithms

 A study of algorithmic approaches to problem-solving and techniques for analyzing and comparing algorithms.
 Approaches such as divide-and-conquer, dynamic programming, and backtracking will be explored in conjunction with complex structures such as trees and graphs.
 Topics in computational complexity include asymptotic complexity measures, intractability, and NP-complete problems.